 Jonathan S. Peterson

 Jon brings to the Network more than 10 years experience in working to advance landscape conservation.
 Prior to joining the Network he coordinated the South Mountain Partnership, a regional landscape conservation project in south-central Pennsylvania, and spent three years on the staff of the Boston-based Kendall Foundation.
 He is also a senior fellow of the Environmental Leadership Program.
-A graduate of Middlebury College and the Yale School of Forestry and Environmental Studies, Jon lives in western Massachusetts with his wife and young son.
+A graduate of Middlebury College and the Yale School of Forestry and Environmental Studies, Jon lives in western Massachusetts with his wife and two young children.